patrickmmartin/errorcodeNX/article.md

 So, what do is conveyed by "existential forgery"?
 There are two types
 The first is caused innocently enough by interfacing c++ client code a C style API which defins an enum for the return status type from an interface.
 This *forces* us to make a mapping some status and another - clearly this is a good place for incorrect logic to creep in, on the basis on the nature of the code.
 The second is caused by the problem that integral types are a built in type and have values that can be defined.
-Hence an undocumented API return value from a library can be "fixed" by simply performing remedial action for that value, trusting that value.
-This is by definition not proven.
-It can also be super time consuming to find this kind of problem in a large code base for a specific library - as the reverse lookup of who defined *that* 42 is very timeconsuming when it's been passed through APIs.
-The integral values cannot be made private.
+Hence an undocumented integral API return value from a library can be "handled" by simply performing action for that value, trusting that value.
+This is by definition not a proven approach.
+It can also be time consuming to find this kind of problem in a large code base for a specific library as the cognitive load is extremely high.
+The integral values essentially cannot be made private.

 ```
 case 42: